-Apply an anti-graffiti coating to both sides of the concrete panels and to all exposed faces of the concrete posts.
+Apply an anti-graffiti coating to both sides of the of concrete panels and to all exposed faces of the concrete posts, with the following exception.
+Where sound absorptive material is required on the interstate traffic face of the panels, omit anti-graffiti coating, which may alter the acoustical performance of the sound absorptive material.